Lou Holtz: North Carolina State

 In 1972, Holtz moved to North Carolina State University and had a 33–12–3 record in four seasons.
 His first three teams achieved final Top 20 rankings including a final Top 10 finish in the 1974 Coaches Poll.
 His 1973 team won the ACC Championship.
 His Wolfpack teams played in four bowl games, going 2–1–1.
 Following the 1975 season, Holtz accepted an offer to leave college football and become the head coach of the NFL's New York Jets.

 New York Jets

-Holtz's lone foray into the professional ranks began when he was appointed as head coach of the New York Jets on February 10, 1976.
+Holtz's lone foray into the NFL professional ranks began when he was appointed head coach of the New York Jets on February 10, 1976.
 He was selected over Johnny Majors, Darryl Rogers, and Marv Levy.
-Holtz resigned ten months later on December 9 with the Jets at 3-10 and one game remaining in the 1976 season.
+Holtz resigned ten months later on December 9 with the Jets at 3–10 and one game remaining in the 1976 season.
 Upon his departure, he lamented, "God did not put Lou Holtz on this earth to coach in the pros."